graphql-aspnet/graphql-aspnet.github.io/docs/introduction/made-for-aspnet-developers.md

 ## User Authorization

 The user model is exactly the same.
 In fact, the `ClaimsPrincipal` passed to `this.User` on an MVC controller is forwarded to GraphQL and used to validate any `[Authorize]` attributes on your graph controller actions.
-Internally, it uses the same `IAuthorizationService` that gets added when you call `services.AddAuthorization()` in `Startup.cs`.
+Internally, it uses the same `IAuthorizationService` that gets added when you call `services.AddAuthorization()` during startup.

 ## Custom Action Results